BrianMacIntosh/alexa-skill-test-framework/README.md

   * `saysCallback(context, speech)`: Optional Function.
 Recieves the speech from the response as a parameter.
 You can throw nice assertions using `context.assert` and get text from i18n with `context.t`.
   * `callback(context, response)`: Optional Function.
 Recieves the [response][response examples] object from the request as a parameter.
 You can throw nice assertions using `context.assert` and get text from i18n with `context.t`.
   * `elicitsSlot`: Optional String.
 Tests that the response asks Alexa to elicit the given slot.
+  * `confirmsSlot`: Optional String.
+Tests that the response asks Alexa to confirm the given slot.
+  * `confirmsIntent`: Optional Boolean.
+Tests that the response asks Alexa to confirm the intent.
 * `description`: An optional description for the mocha test

 ### alexaTest.t(arguments)